Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/4-base-airdrop-contract/+page.md

 ---

-<a name="top"></a>
+> </a>

 ### Introduction

 In this lesson, we are going to implement Merkle proofs and Merkle trees in our `MerkleTree.sol` contract by setting up the _constructor_ and creating a _claim_ function.

 ### Constructor